-Amendments may be adopted on second reading by a majority vote of those present and on third reading by a two-thirds (2/3) vote of those present.
-Amendments to the title or corrective amendments may be decided, without debate, by a majority vote of those present on third reading.
+- (1) On second (2nd) reading, amendments may be adopted by a majority vote of those Senators present. - (2) On third (3rd) reading, amendments and amendments to amendments shall be adopted by a two-thirds (2/3) vote of those Senators present.
+Amendments to the title or corrective amendments may be decided, without debate, by a majority vote of those Senators present on third (3rd) reading.